zjhM3l/MERN-RICEBOOK/README.md

 # Ricebook - A Full-Stack Social Media Application

-Ricebook is a comprehensive social media platform built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-The application allows users to interact, share posts, follow each other, and communicate in real-time.
-This README provides a detailed overview of the features, technologies, setup, and development insights encountered throughout the development process.
+Ricebook is a full-stack social media platform built using the **MERN (MongoDB, Express.js, React.js, Node.js)** stack.
+It allows users to interact, share posts, follow/unfollow users, and communicate in real-time.
+The application follows a **modular and test-driven development approach**, ensuring a scalable and maintainable system.

 ---